Afghan Girl

 Afghan Girl is a 1984 photographic portrait of Sharbat Gula, an Afghan refugee in Pakistan during the Soviet–Afghan War.
-The photograph, taken by American photojournalist Steve McCurry near the Pakistani city of Peshawar, famously appeared on the June 1985 cover of National Geographic.
+The photograph, taken by American photojournalist Steve McCurry near the Pakistani city of Peshawar, appeared on the June 1985 cover of National Geographic.
 While the portrait's subject initially remained unknown, she was identified by early 2002: Gula, an ethnic Pashtun from Afghanistan's Nangarhar Province, was a 12-year-old child residing in Pakistan's Nasir Bagh.

-In light of the Cold War, the portrait was described as "the First World's Third World Mona Lisa" in reference to the 16th-century painting of the same name by Leonardo da Vinci.
+In light of the Cold War, the portrait was described as the "First World's Third World Mona Lisa" in reference to the 16th-century painting of the same name by Leonardo da Vinci.
 Gula's image became "emblematic" in some social circles as the "refugee girl/woman located in some distant camp" that was deserving of compassion from the Western viewer, and also as a symbol of Afghanistan to the West.
+CNN called it the 'world's most famous photograph'.

 Cover photo for National Geographic

 Sharbat Gula was one of the students in an informal school at the Nasir Bagh refugee camp in 1984.
-Her photograph was taken by National Geographic Society photographer Steve McCurry, on Kodachrome 64 color slide film, with a Nikon FM2 camera and Nikkor 105mm Ai-S F2.5 lens.
+Her photograph was taken by National Geographic Society photographer Steve McCurry, on Kodachrome 64 colour slide film, with a Nikon FM2 camera and Nikkor 105mm Ai-S F2.5 lens.
 The pre-print retouching of the photograph was done by Graphic Art Service, based in Marietta, Georgia.
 McCurry did not record the name of the person he had photographed.

 The photograph, entitled Afghan Girl, appeared on the June 1985 cover of National Geographic.
 The image of her face, with a red scarf draped loosely over her head and her eyes staring directly into the camera, was named "the most recognized photograph" in the magazine's history, and the cover is one of National Geographic's best known.
 American Photo magazine says the image has an "unusual combination of grittiness and glamour".
 Gula's green eyes have been the subject of much commentary.